JackOE3/tmufrl/README.md

 A **Gymnasium** reinforcement learning environment for **Trackmania United Forever** (TMUF), powered by **TMInterface** and **TMLoader**.
 This package enables RL agents to interact with a running instance of Trackmania United Forever via socket communication.

+The [Linesight](https://github.com/Linesight-RL/linesight/tree/main) project is great and works like butter if you want to train an agent out of the box with a cracked algorithm, but the code itself is pure spaghetti and almost unreadable unless you are 200h balls deep into it yourself.
+So if you want to try out a specific RL algorithm (DQN is a good start for Trackmania) yourself, you will be helplessly flailing around trying to adopt the code from that project.
+So, out of that need, this project is born, and as long as you undestand the Gym API, you will be able to do some delicious Reinforcement Learning.
+May your agent rise to sentience.

 ---

 ## Features